Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 - **Heavyweight Throwing**

-    When you throw a weapon with a :weapon-prop-heavy: **Heavy** property, its damage die becomes the weapon damage die instead of d4.
+    When you throw a weapon with a :weapon-prop-heavy: **Heavy** property, its damage die becomes the weapon damage die.

 - **Ringing Blows**

     When you miss a melee attack with a :weapon-prop-heavy: **Heavy** weapon, you can deal damage to that creature equal to your Ability Modifier used to make the :d20-attack: **Attack Roll**.
-This damage can't be increased in any way, other than increasing the Ability Modifier.

 - **Excessive Force**